Hackzzila/krypton/README.md

 sudo apt-get install libopus-dev libsodium-dev libmp3lame-dev
 ```

-Then you can install with npm.
+Then you can install krypton with npm.
 ```bash
 npm i krypton
 ```